 Ingredients

-- Butter: Softened butter is used in the shortbread crust and in the topping.
+- Butter: Softened butter is used in both the crust and crumb topping for richness and flavor.

-- Flour: All-purpose flour is used in the crust to give it structure and is also used in the topping.
+- Flour: All-purpose flour gives structure to the crust and crumb topping.

 How To Make A Cherry Pie

-- Make the cherry pie filling: In a 2-quart saucepan, stir together the pitted cherries, cornstarch, sugar, and lemon juice.
-Bring to a boil over medium heat; reduce heat to low and cook, stirring frequently for 5 minutes.
+Bake at 350°F for 18–20 minutes, until lightly golden.
+Set aside to cool. - Make the Cherry Filling: In a 2-quart saucepan, combine the pitted cherries, cornstarch, sugar, and lemon juice.
+Bring to a boil over medium heat, then reduce to low and cook, stirring frequently, for 5 minutes.

-- Make the streusel topping: In a small bowl, stir together the flour, sugar, brown sugar, and cinnamon.
-Blend in the softened butter using a fork and mix until combined.
-Spoon the topping over the cherries and place the baking dish on a baking sheet to catch any filling that might spill over while the pie bakes.
+- Make the Streusel Topping: In a small bowl, stir together the flour, sugar, brown sugar, and cinnamon.
+Add softened butter and mix with a fork until combined.
+Spoon the topping over the cherries.
+Place the baking dish on a baking sheet to catch any spillover.

-- Bake for 35-40 minutes, until filling is bubbly and the topping is golden.
+- Bake the Pie: Bake at 350°F for 35–40 minutes, until the topping is golden and the filling is bubbly.

-- Allow the pie to cool or enjoy while still warm.
-Top with whipped cream or ice cream, if desired.
+- Cool and Serve: Let the pie cool slightly or enjoy warm.
+Top with whipped cream or vanilla ice cream, if you’d like.

 Expert Tips